Supbuddy docs

 Server Actions return 403 in a Next.js app behind Supbuddy

 Next.js's CSRF guard rejects POSTs whose Origin isn't in experimental.serverActions.allowedOrigins.
-Supbuddy detects this and shows an amber warning on the project — click it for a paste-ready snippet, or hit Apply… in the dialog to preview a unified diff and write the change to next.config directly.
+Supbuddy detects this and flags it in the warnings chip: open the Apps tab and hit Fix on the affected app for a paste-ready snippet, or Apply… to preview a unified diff and write the change to next.config directly.
 After applying, restart your dev server.

 Port already in use (8080, 8443, 5353, 9877)